mapping-elections/site/_maps/meae.congressional.congress19.pa.county.md

 some counties.

 Pennsylvania used a district system for electing members to Congress.
-Districts 4 and 9 elected three representatives.
-Districts 7, 8, 11, and
-16 each elected two representatives.
+Each district elected one member of Congress except Districts 4 and 9, which each elected three members, and Districts 7, 8, 11, and 16, which each elected two members.

 In 1825, a [special
 election](https://elections.lib.tufts.edu/catalog/tufts:pa.uscongress16.special.1825)